rails/rails/guides/source/form_helpers.md

 </form>
 ```

-Note the generated URL contains the `author_id` and `id` delimited by an underscore.
+Note the generated URL contains the `author_id` and `id` delimited by an
-Once submitted, the controller can [extract each primary key value][] from parameters
+underscore.
+Once submitted, the controller can [extract each primary key
-and update the record as it would with a singular primary key.
+value](action_controller_overview.html#composite-key-parameters) from the parameters and update the record as it would with a singular

-[extract each primary key value]: action_controller_overview.html#composite-key-parameters
+primary key.

 #### The `fields_for` Helper

-The [`fields_for`][] helper creates a similar binding but without rendering a
-`<form>` tag.
-This can be used to render fields for additional model objects
+The `fields_for` helper is used to render fields for related model objects
 within the same form.
+The "inner" model is usually related to the "main" model
-For example, if you had a `Person` model with an
+via an Active Record association.
+For example, if you had a `Person` model with
-associated `ContactDetail` model, you could create a single form for both like
+an associated `ContactDetail` model, you could create a single form with inputs
-so:
+for both models like so:

 ```erb
 <%= form_with model: @person do |person_form| %>